• Home

 9. Once you have finally married, the Mairie will give you a ‘livret de famille' which is essentially a legal document in France where all your future births, deaths, and divorce or name changes are based.

-Necessary documents (if in English, must be professionally translated):
+Necessary Documents (if in English, must be professionally translated):

 • Passport